splunk-soar-connectors/crowdstrikeoauth/README.md

 | cef.hash           | SHA256STring    |
 | cef.cs1            | cmdLine         |

-The App also parses the following **sub-events** into their own Artifacts.
+The app also parses the following **sub-events** into their own artifacts.

 -   Documents Accessed
 -   Executables Written